 Our board is responsible for the selection of the chairman of the board and the chief executive officer.
 Our board does not have a policy on whether or not the roles of chief executive officer and chairman should be separate and, if they are to be separate, whether the chairman should be selected from the non-employee directors or be an employee.
-Currently, the roles of chairman and chief executive officer are combined.
-Our board believes that Paul J. Travers, our founder and chief executive officer, is best situated to serve as chairman of the board because he is the director most familiar with our business and industry and is therefore best able to identify the strategic priorities to be discussed by the board.
+Currently our chief executive officer acts as chairman.
+Our board believes that Paul J. Travers, our founder and chief executive officer, is best situated to act as chairman of the board because he is the director most familiar with the Company's business and industry and is therefore best able to identify the strategic priorities to be discussed by the board.

 Our board believes that the most effective board structure is one that emphasizes board independence and ensures that the board's deliberations are not dominated by management.
-Four of our six current directors qualify as independent directors within the meaning of NASDAQ Rule 5605(a)(2) and each of our standing board committees is comprised of only independent directors, including our nominating committee, which annually evaluates and reports to the board on the performance and effectiveness of the board.
+Six of our eight current directors qualify as independent directors within the meaning of Rule 10A-3 promulgated by the Securities and Exchange Act pursuant to the Securities Exchange Act of 1934, as amended).
+Each of our standing board committees is comprised of only independent directors, including our nominating committee, which is charged with annually evaluating and reporting to the board on the performance and effectiveness of the board.
 Our board has not appointed a lead independent director.